 It seems that these two TV shows, Human Weapon and Fight Quest, introduced a lot of people to Krav Maga, either for the first time, or, in a way they never saw it before; the raw Israeli way.
 What I am glad about is it gave many people a glimpse into our lives here in Israel, the harsh reality we are forced to live with.
-This is a point I try to bring out during my American seminars; Krav Maga is a reflection of Israeli society.
-If you don't understand our lives here – you can't understand Krav Maga.
+This is a point I try to bring out during my international seminars; Krav Maga is a reflection of Israeli society.
+If you don't understand our lives here – you can't understand Krav Maga. (and you probably will not be doing it correctly).

 Point well taken.